atlasxomics/AtlasXbrowser_docs/_build/html/_sources/ImageConfiguration.rst.txt

 Image Configuration
 ___________________

-Now that the image is loaded into the browser and the relevent Metadata has been given, we can begin properly configuring the image.
+Now that the images are loaded into the browser, we can begin processing them.

 Cropping the Image
 ###################

+In order to make the computational demands of future steps less intensive, the unnecessary excess in the image can be cropped out.

 1.)
 Navigate to and click **Activate** under the **Cropping** tab on the right side of the screen.